 Unfortunately, some of us for various reasons are unable to bring baby to breast successfully, but we still care and love this baby enough for breast pumping all the breast milk we can.
-But, just because we breast pump does not mean that we cannot bond.
+It is possible to get the nutritional benefits of breast milk while also bonding with a baby in other ways.
+Just because we breast pump does not mean that we cannot bond.
 Some of us experience a great bond while we feed this sweet baby, staring into those brand new beautiful eyes, talking softly, and cuddling closely to feel the warmth and smell of that newborn baby.
 It just takes some creativity, oh, and also the incredible love that you have for this child.

 Advocates of exclusive breastfeeding often forget the physical and emotional obstacles that may be caused during the birth of a baby.
 When a mom is experiencing some of these problems, exclusive breastfeeding often poses an additional problem to an already problematic situation.
-This in turn causes a distance between mom ad baby, as opposed to creating a bond.
+Breastfeeding can also be a challenge for certain babies who struggle to latch or get enough milk, especially when born prematurely.
+This can seem like it causes a distance between mom and baby, as opposed to creating a bond.
 If mom is experiencing problems, other feeding alternatives, especially breast pumping, may assist in the bonding experience.
+A healthy, strong mother is best for the baby, and it is much easier to bond and grow close when mom is not frustrated and overwhelmed.
+Breast pumping can be a great compromise when breastfeeding isn't going well, and baby and mom are still going to bond.

 Copyright 2006, Wendy Williamson